Tomas4python/chatbot/README.md

 Follow these steps to set up the application locally:

-1. **Ensure you have Python 3.10 installed** on your system (this is important, because TensorFlow 2.10.0 is available to download only on Python 3.10).
+1. **Ensure you have Python 3.10 installed** on your system (this is important, because TensorFlow 2.10.0 is available to download only with Python 3.10).
 You can download Python 3.10 from [Python's official website](https://www.python.org/downloads/).
 2. **Download the project** from its [GitHub repository](https://github.com/Tomas4python/chatbot) and extract it into a new folder or use GIT to clone the project:
    - Open **Command Prompt** or **PowerShell**.
    - Navigate to the project folder: